 Our public warrants to purchase an aggregate of 9,583,333 Class A Ordinary Shares and the private placement warrants to purchase 5,166,667 shares of Class A Ordinary Shares that were issued and exchanged for EJFA Private Placement Warrants became exercisable on July 22, 2022 in accordance with the terms of a warrant agreement (as assigned, assumed and amended, the "warrant agreement") between Continental Stock Transfer & Trust Company ("Continental"), as warrant agent, and EJFA, that was assumed by us pursuant to an assignment, assumption and amendment agreement in connection with the EJFA Merger.
 The exercise price of these warrants is \$11.50 per share, or approximately \$169.6 million in the aggregate, assuming none of the warrants are exercised through "cashless" exercise.
 As long as we have an effective registration statement covering the issuance of the Class A Ordinary Shares issuable upon exercise of the public warrants, the public warrants may only be exercised for cash.
-The private placement warrants that were issued and exchanged for EJFA Private Placement Warrants may be exercised on a "cashless" basis by the Sponsor (defined hereunder) or its permitted transferees and on the same basis as the public warrants if held by holders other than the Sponsor or its permitted transferees.
-To the extent such warrants are exercised, additional Class A Ordinary Shares will be issued, which will result in dilution to the holders of Class A Ordinary Shares and will increase the number of shares eligible for resale in the public market.
+The private placement warrants that were issued and exchanged for EJFA Private Placement Warrants may only be exercised for cash.
+The private placement warrants are exercised, additional Class A Ordinary Shares will be issued, which will result in dilution to the holders of Class A Ordinary Shares and will increase the number of shares eligible for resale in the public market.
 We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Class A Ordinary Shares.
-If the trading price for our Class A Ordinary Shares is less than \$11.50 per share, we believe holders of our public warrants and private placement warrants that were issued and exchanged for EJFA Private Placement Warrants will be unlikely to exercise their warrants on a cash of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of our Class A Ordinary Shares.
+If the trading price for our Class A Ordinary Shares and will increase the river of our public warrants on a cash basis.
+On April 28, 2023, the last reported sales price of our Class A Ordinary Shares issued for EJFA Private Placement Warrants on a cash basis.
+On April 28, 2023, the last reported sales price of our Class A Ordinary Shares issued for EJFA Private Placement Warrants on a cash basis.
+On April 28, 2023, the last reported sales price of our Class of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of our Class A Ordinary Shares.

 The warrant agreement provides that the terms of the public warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision or correct any mistake, or adding or changing any other provision as deemed necessary or desirable by the parties but that shall not adversely affect the rights of the warrant holders.
 However, the warrant agreement requires the approval by the holders of at least 50% of the thenoutstanding public warrants to make any change that adversely affects the interests of the registered holders of public warrants.
 Accordingly, we may amend the terms of the public warrants in a manner adverse to a holder if holders of at least 50% of the then-outstanding public warrants approve of such amendment.
-Although our ability to amend the terms of the public warrants with the consent of at least 50% of the then-outstanding public warrants is unlimited, examples of such amendments could be amendments to, among other things, increase the exercise price of the public warrants, convert the public warrants into cash, shorten the exercise period or decrease the number of Class A Ordinary Shares purchasable upon exercise of a public warrant.
+Although our ability to amend the terms of the public warrants with the consent of at least 50% of the then-outstanding public warrants, convert the public warrants into cash, shorten the exercise period or decrease the number of Class A Ordinary Shares purchasable upon exercise of a public warrant.